 And yet, my homeland wasn’t very special to me at all.
 I reckon this is a common theme when many of us talk about our hometowns; we become disenchanted with a location as locals, even if we enjoy living there.
 I think while my memories of home feel a bit bland, I’m thankful that I started small, because now I have so many more opportunities to be wowed by the ways of the “big city.”
 I found such joy in Fredericton, and I’m sure I’ll find even more when I move to Halifax.

-EM: So you too are planning a move to Halifax?
+JK: So you too are planning a move to Halifax?
 I've just been speaking with Heather Clark from the Original Poetry panel, and she's decided to make that her home after university.

 CS: I'm not quite sure when it will happen.
 I anticipate it will be a couple years from now; I still have much left to do in Fredericton.

-EM: What's drawn you there?
+JK: What's drawn you there?

 CS: Moving to an even bigger city is supremely appealing to me; more things to do, more things to see.
 My mother still lives in Cape Breton with my brother.
 Once he finishes his first year of college he'll be moving out, and my mother plans on selling the house and moving to Halifax after that happens.
 I want to go live with her and learn more about the woman who made me into the one I am today, and have some long-term mother-daughter time that we were never able to have while I was growing up.

-EM: Your mother figures into your prose poem "Killing Myself Is A Bad Idea And I Can Prove It Mathematically."
+JK: Your mother figures into your prose poem "Killing Myself Is A Bad Idea And I Can Prove It Mathematically."
 That poem deals in so many things: unmasking political bias in numbers and statistics, luck, reincarnation, gender dysphoria.
 It's loaded with suspense, but then near the end your mother shows up.
 You speak of her in terms of a lifelong educator.
 You must value her deeply.

 CS: My mother is the most important person in the world to me.
 She taught me gratitude, how to speak my truth quietly and clearly, and to not look at life so seriously.
 I couldn't be happier to be following in her footsteps.